fiedl/dot-zsh/README.md

 This uses friendly find (ffind), which needs to be installed.
 Mac: `brew install ffind`.

+#### Finding files on the NAS

+Find files on the NAS by:

+    nas-find Keith Jarrett
+    nf Keith Jarrett

+My NAS has a cron job to create a file index at `/share/Sebastian/.find.txt`.
+In the work machine's file system, this is `/Volumes/Sebastian/.find.txt`.
+The above commands just grep in that file.

+    # crontab -e
+    0 2 * * * cd /share/Sebastian; /usr/bin/find ./ |sed -e 's/\.\//\/Volumes\/Sebastian\//g' > .find.tmp; /bin/rm .find.txt; /bin/mv .find.tmp .find.txt

 #### Moving files

 Move multiple files with wildcards using multimove.